You can access the table of contents below by clicking or tapping the double-chevron icon.

 We now venture into the Grzegórzki district of Kraków, a 15-minute walk from Kraków Old Town and steps away from Bonerowska Street.
 The following photographs are for those of you who are fans (like me) of railways, tramways and their infrastructure.

-You can click or touch any image (above the captions) to see the a full-sized photo and to cycle through the gallery.
+Click or tap any image above the captions to view a full-sized photo and cycle through the gallery.

 View a Map of Where I Walked